 Multimodal Optimization is currently undergoing a resurgence, re-establishing itself as an active research area that transforms and extends beyond the classic niching methods.
 This workshop attempts to bring together researchers from many subfields of operational research, evolutionary computation and related areas who are interested in Multimodal Optimization.
 The Workshop will provide a unique opportunity to discuss the advances in the current state-of-the-art in the field of Niching methods.
 We intend to hold the workshop in a very interactive fashion, emphasizing discussion, exchange and possibly synthesis of opinions.
 Prospective topics will include, but are not limited to:

-This workshop is supported by the newly established IEEE CIS Task Force on Multi-modal Optimization.
+This workshop is supported by the IEEE CIS Task Force on Multi-modal Optimization.